ChrstphrHll/npc_gen/students/Olbern Uldreiyn.md

 ---
 # Olbern Uldreiyn
 ### Description
-- Human Sorcerer from Qualnis
+- Human Sorcerer from Floating Island
 - 4th year Assault student in Treskal
 - short straight lighter blonde hair that's put up, Blue eyes, and Pale skin
 - Is Merciful and Stubborn, and has Leadership as their ideal
+- Speaks in a light, indirect, sudden manner

 ### Notes